-Inflate the balloon for the body leaving about six inches of uninflated balloon at its end.
+Inflate the balloon for the body leaving about 6 inches of the uninflated balloon at its end.
 Note that the inflation level and making the balloon come out “right” or "even," when you’re done is rather tricky with this balloon animal.

 You’ll have to experiment with the uninflated portion to discover what works best for you.
 And don’t worry if the balloon animal doesn’t come out perfectly with a single balloon.
-You can always cut off the original balloon before you make the "ears" in step six, and add a second one of the same color.
-In fact, there’s an advantage to doing this, which I’ll explain later.
+You can always cut off the original balloon before you make the "ears," and add a second one of the same color.
+There’s an advantage to doing this, which will be explained later.

-Make a small pinch twist followed by a basic twist about two and a half inches in length.
-Follow this with two small basic twists, about an inch in length and secure it with a lock twist.
+Make a small pinch twist followed by a basic twist about 2 1/2 inches in length.
+Follow this with two small basic twists, about 1 inch in length and secure it with a lock twist.